rylydou/godot-remote/README.md

 ### Additional Setup for Development

-- The repository already contains compiled code for the web interface but if you want to develop for the web interface then follow these steps.
+- The repository already contains compiled code for the web interface.
+If you want to develop for it then follow these steps.
   - Open a terminal in `addons/godot_remote/web`.
   - Run `pnpm i` to install dependencies.
+[Don't have PNPM?](https://pnpm.io)
   - Run `pnpm run watch` to watch and compile code.

 > [!TIP]